9 Degrees of Freedom module which integrated MEMS Accelerometer, Gyroscope, Compass, Barometer and GPS receiver in just 4x4cm.

 |Daisy connector||Serial device||I2C device|

-This example simply gets the NMEA message from the /dev/ttyS4 serial port (available on FOX.D6 or TERRA.D10) and shows them on the console.
+This example reads the NMEA message send by the GPS chip on the /dev/ttyS4 serial port (FOX.D6 or TERRA.D10 daisy connectors) and shows them on the Linux command line.

 Run it by typing:

-This example gets the NMEA message GGA - Global Positioning Systems Fix Data and shows the Latitute and Longitude value on the system console.
+This example filters the NMEA messages GGA - Global Positioning Systems Fix Data and shows the Latitute and Longitude value on the system console provideing an URL to see on Google maps the current GPS position.

 Run it by typing:

-Insert the URL value on your browser to see where the Daisy-7 is:
+Insert URL value on your browser and shown where the Daisy-7 is:

 GPS active antenna with SMA male connector to use Daisy-7 add-on board.